Leaders in Online and Professional Continuing Education

 • Assess your unit’s current data strategy

-• Understand the critical importance of diplomacy in the PCO context
+• Understand the critical importance of diplomacy in the online and professional education context

 • Recognize the decisions and structure necessary to innovate and implement in higher education contexts